Senior Women's Cricket

 Senior women’s matches are at 12pm on Sunday and last about 2.5 hours.

-The women’s teams train at 6pm on Thursdays at Ryder Oval & Nets.
+The women’s teams train at 6pm on Tuesdays and 5:30pm on Thursdays at Ryder Oval & Nets.

 Home matches are played on a turf wicket on the Ransford Oval.

-Preseason training commences on 13th August for the 2022-23 season.
-Details of the 2022 preseason schedule can be found here.
+Preseason training commences on 13th August for the 2023-24 season.
+Details of the 2023 preseason schedule can be found here

 Try Out the Vibes